A Generalized Brownian Motion Model for Turbulent Relative Particle Dispersion

 {\bf Abstract}\\

-In this paper, the Brownian motion theory has been applied to the turbulent relative particle dispersion problem.
-The fluctuating pressure forces acting on a fluid particle are taken to follow an Uhlenbeck-Ornstein process while it appears plausible to take their correlation time to be inversely proportional to the flow Reynolds number $R_e$.
-This ansatz is in qualitative agreement with the possibility of a connection conjectured earlier by Corrsin \cite{corr} between the white noise assumption for the fluctuating pressure forces and the large-$R_e$ assumption in the Kolmogorov \cite{Kol} theory for the 3D fully developed turbulence.
-This ansatz provides an insight into the result that the Richardson-Obukhov scaling holds only in the infinite $R_e$ limit and disappears otherwise.
-It also confirms the Lin-Reid \cite{linre} conjecture regarding the connection between the fluctuating pressure force parameter and the energy dissipation rate in turbulence and leads to an $R_e$-dependent explicit relation between the two.
-This ansatz is further shown to be in quantitative agreement, in the small-$R_e$ limit, with the Batchelor-Townsend \cite{Bat1} ansatz for the rate of change of the mean square interparticle separation.
+In this paper, a generalized Brownian motion model has been applied to describe the relative particle dispersion problem in more realistic turbulent flows.
+The fluctuating pressure forces acting on a fluid particle are taken to be a colored noise and follow a stationary process and are described by the Uhlenbeck-Ornstein model while it appears plausible to take their correlation time to have a power-law dependence on the flow Reynolds number $R_e$, thus introducing a bridge between the Lagrangian quantities and the Eulerian parameters for this problem.
+This {\it ansatz} is in qualitative agreement with the possibility of a connection speculated earlier by Corrsin \cite{corr} between the white-noise representation for the fluctuating pressure forces and the large-$R_e$ assumption in the Kolmogorov \cite{Kol} theory for the 3D fully developed turbulence (FDT) as well as the argument of Monin and Yaglom \cite{Moy} and the result of Sawford \cite{saw1} and Borgas and Sawford \cite{bosa} that the Lagrangian acceleration is delta-function auto-correlated in the infinite-$R_e$ limit.
+It also provides an insight into the result that the Richardson-Obukhov scaling holds only in the infinite-$R_e$ limit and disappears otherwise.
+This {\it ansatz} further confirms the Lin-Reid \cite{linre} conjecture regarding the connection between the fluctuating pressure-force parameter and the energy dissipation rate in turbulence and leads to an $R_e$-dependent explicit relation between the two speculated by Lin and Reid \cite{linre}.
+More specifically, this {\it ansatz} provides a determination of the Richardson-Obukhov constant $g$ as a function of $R_e$, with an asymptotic constant value in the infinite-$R_e$ limit.
+It is shown to lead to full agreement, in the small-$R_e$ limit as well, with the Batchelor-Townsend \cite{Bat1} scaling for the rate of change of the mean square interparticle separation in 3D FDT, hence validating its soundness further.

 {\bf 1.
 Introduction}\\